DIAGNOdent Early Tooth Decay Detection

-The KaVo DIAGNOcam reveals a whole new perspective on tooth decay and cavities.
-It is a device that replaces X-rays with light waves that helps the dentist detect the presence of tooth decay in its earliest stage.
-Tiny lesions are detected before they even have a chance to pose a problem.
+The KaVo DIAGNOcam is a whole new approach to detecting tooth decay and cavities.
+The device replaces conventional X-rays with light waves that helps the dentist detect the presence of tooth decay in its earliest stage.
+Any tiny lesions are detected well before tooth decay has a chance to develop.

-We can help to safeguard and preserve your tooth substance while providing you with the earliest possible care.
+Face Value Dental can help to safeguard and preserve your teeth while providing you with the earliest possible detection.
 Promising early cavities detection, the DIAGNOcam also allows your dentist to use the latest techniques for restoring teeth.

 How does it work?